tatethurston/nextjs-routes/README.md

 ## How does this work? 🤔

 `nextjs-routes` generates types for the `pathname` and `query` for every page in your `pages` directory.
-The generated types are written to `nextjs-routes.d.ts` which is automatically referenced by your Next project's `tsconfig.json`.
+The generated types are written to `nextjs-routes.d.ts` which is automatically referenced by your Next project's `tsconfig.json`. `nextjs-routes` reexports from `next/link` and `next/router` and `nextjs-routes.d.ts` applies the generated types to imports from `nextjs-routes`.

 ## Contributing 👫